mrganimurat/renjiro/terms_of_service.md

 1. Introduction

-These Terms of Use govern your use of the Renjiro Discord Bot#5247.
+These Terms of Use govern your use of the Discord-Bot `Renjiro#5247`.
 By using the bot, you agree to these Terms and Conditions.
 If you do not agree with them, please refrain from using the bot.

 2. Access rights